oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 #### tusd settings
 * `tusdUploadDir`: Directory where `tusd` uploads are saved to.
 * `socketTimeout`: Timeout (in ms) where sockets will be cleared from register if upload ID is not being processed.

-#### WooCommerce settings
-* `WooCommerceEnabled`: When set to true, WooCommerce API will be used to enable additional functionalities (e.g. disk usage quota, bot sync through webhook etc.)
-* `WooCommerceConfig`: Configuration for WooCommerce REST API.
-Full documentation on API configuration can be viewed [here](https://www.npmjs.com/package/woocommerce-api#setup).
-Note: It is recommended to use `wc/v1` as other versions may not work with subscriptions.
-* `WooCommerceSettings`: Configuration for subscription tiers and referrals.
-Only applicable for tiered subscription model.

-###### Subscription tiers
-* `wcpid`: Product ID on WooCommerce product website for subscription tier.
-* `name`: Subscription plan name, which will be shown in user's account details page.
-* `price`: Subscription cost per month.
-* `quota`: Total allocated quota for subscription tier.

-###### Referrals
-* `quotaBonus`: Bonus quota allocated for each customer referred.
-* `maxBonus`: Maximum possible bonus allocation for referrals per referrer.

 #### Shawp
 * `Enabled`: When set to true, pay-per-use pricing model is used instead.